 It’s obvious, perhaps, but sometimes we don’t see what’s right in front of our eyes until someone else points it out.
 In this case, the (maybe not-so-secret) secret is: You can make your blender clean itself.
 (Sort of like you can mostly make your coffee grinder clean itself.
-Sadly, no such luck with your dirty kitchen sponge.)
+Sadly, no such luck with your dirty kitchen sponge or grimy sheet pans.)

-The first step to cleaning your blender: getting a blender.
+First step to cleaning your blender: get a blender.

 The Easiest Way to Clean Your Blender

 1. Immediately after you pour out your smoothie, sauce, or whatever you’ve just blended, rinse the blender with hot water.
 This is key; don’t let it sit and the contents inside get gummed-on, or you’ll be back to scrubbing.